 We recommend that you use Cloud Shell and the Azure portal to complete this tutorial because it is the easiest way to get started using Terraform on Azure.
-The first step for most other systems is to install Terraform.
+Besides having latest release of Terraform already installed, Cloud Shell is configured to use your identity to authenticate to Azure.
+That simplifies the examples because it isn't necessary to include authentication credentials in the configuration.

 terraform.
 Any other files in the package can be safely removed and Terraform will still function.

-- Optional but recommended: modify the path to include the directory that contains the Terraform binary.
+Optional but highly recommended: modify the path to include the directory that contains the Terraform binary.

 If you want to be certain that the